Penske's Will Power in tight title fight with no team orders

 In all, five drivers mathematically have a shot and two contenders, reigning IndyCar champion Alex Palou and Pato O’Ward, were only eliminated last Sunday in IndyCar’s closest title race since 2003 — when the Indy Racing League was called “The IRL.”

-But there are plenty of Power fans — and probably Power himself — who believe the Australian could have had some breathing room in this title fight had Team Penske done him any favors.
+But there are plenty of Power fans who believe the Australian could have had some breathing room in this title fight had Team Penske done him any favors.

 McLaughlin last week dominated at Portland to win his third race of the season and Power finished second to retain his hold on the points lead.
 Power definitely did not have a car as good as McLaughlin’s, but challenger Dixon was closing fast behind him in both the race and title fight.